hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250517071v1-whats-in-a-prompt-language-models-encode-literary-style-in-prompt-em.md

 ---
 layout: default
-title: What's in a prompt?
-Language models encode literary style in prompt embeddings
+title: "What's in a prompt?
+Language models encode literary style in prompt embeddings"
 ---

 # What's in a prompt?
 Language models encode literary style in prompt embeddings